anbox-cloud/discourse-docs/explanation/benchmarking.md

 The `amc` command line utility comes with a subcommand to allow easy benchmarking of an Anbox Cloud deployment.
 It can be used to measure the time containers take to start up but also for measuring their frames per second.
 The benchmark enables you to put Anbox Cloud under load.
 The results can be used to evaluate the performance of Anbox Cloud for a well defined workload.

-> **Warning:** If your application is not constantly refreshing the screen by itself, like regular Android applications providing a simple user interface do, you will get a low FPS number.
-The benchmark can only provide useful information if you know your workload and how it should perform in an ideal scenario.
+[note type="caution" status="Warning"]If your application is not constantly refreshing the screen by itself, like regular Android applications providing a simple user interface do, you will get a low FPS number.
+The benchmark can only provide useful information if you know your workload and how it should perform in an ideal scenario.[/note]

 ### Run the Benchmark